Azure/azure-arc-for-vmware-scripts/batch-enablement/README.md

 ### Known Issues with Scheduled Task

-#### 1. If you are getting the follwoing error while creating a scheduled task, we need to allow storage of passwords and credentials for network authentication.

-An error has occurred for the task <task name>.
+#### 1. An error has occurred for the task <task name>.
 Error message: The following error was reported: A specified logon session does not exist.
 It may have already been terminated..

-To fix this issue, run the following command in an elevated PowerShell window:
+We need to allow storage of passwords and credentials for network authentication:

 1. Run the command `secpol.msc` to open the Local Security Policy.
 2. Navigate to `Local Policies` > `Security Options`.